jdhitsolutions/DSCResourceMigration/README.md

-# DSC Resource Migration
+# DSC Resource Migration Accelerator

-This is a PowerShell module to convert script-based DSC resources to class-based resources.
+This is a PowerShell module to help authors migrate __script-based__ DSC resources to class-based resources.
+The tooling in this module is not designed as a completely hands-free experience.
+DSC Resource authors should consider the tools in this module as *accelerators* for the migration process.

 The DSC Resource module to be converted needs to be installed on your computer.

 Code in this module should considered proof-of-concept and work-in-progress.

 ## Requirements

-The commands in this module are intended to run under Windows PowerShell 5.1 and with version 1.1 of the PSDesiredStateConfiguration module.
+The commands in this module are intended to run under __Windows PowerShell 5.1__ and with version 1.1 of the PSDesiredStateConfiguration module.
+The conversion code requires `Get-DSCResource` which fails in PowerShell 7 with v2.x of the PSDesiredStateConfiguration module.

 ## Demo